 One of the principal advantages of the Simple Building is that hybrid pre-fabrication minimizes on-site waste, minimizes on-site construction and thereby worker trips to the jobsite, yet retains the flexibility to adapt the design to any particular context.
 Almost all sustainable systems are available with the Simple Building, and with the Photovoltaic option and all-electric cooking, water heating, and space heating and cooling, the Simple Building can achieve true net-zero energy, net-zero carbon (CO2), and very high marks from the various rating agencies.

 Simple Building embodies the three sustainability goals of Malpas Sustainable Design:

 - Obvious – The selection of sustainable or green materials

 - Less Obvious – An efficient process to fabricate and install

 - Non-Obvious – Elegantly engineered so each component is working at its optimum

 THE END RESULT

-Our stock designs have been optimized for the fastest possible construction time, but because Simple building is essentially a kit of parts, the designer is free to configure the final product to match the client’s program and the geographic conditions.
-The Simple Building is the most flexible, general purpose platform on the market.
+With the designer free to configure the final product to match the client’s program and the geographic conditions, the Simple Building is the most flexible, general purpose platform on the market.